cloudflare/cloudflare-docs/content/api-shield/security/graphql-protection/configure.md

 # Configure GraphQL malicious query protection

-Use the [Cloudflare GraphQL API](/analytics/graphql-api/getting-started/) to gather data about your GraphQL API’s current usage and configure Cloudflare’s GraphQL malicious query protection to log or block malicious queries.
+Use the [Cloudflare GraphQL API](/analytics/graphql-api/getting-started/) to gather data about your GraphQL API's current usage and configure Cloudflare's GraphQL malicious query protection to log or block malicious queries.

 ## Introduction